OUR STORY STARTS WITH ONE GIRL.

 So Brenda decided to take matters into her own hands.

 She had a letter from her principal that said she needed $40 for her school fees. $40?
 That’s the cost of a couple of movie tickets!
 But on the streets of Uganda?
 It was an impossibility.
 A crazy, hopeless idea destined to fail.
 For two days she was spat on, kicked, abused.
 Shoved out of the way.
 Nobody cared.
 Nobody wanted to help.
 Why would they?
 She was just one of literally hundreds of thousands of girls in exactly the same position.

 But sometimes the impossible suddenly becomes possible.

-We’ve built classrooms and toilets, trained thousands of girls and young women with training on entrepreneurship and life skills, supported 425 girls with education scholarships, and educated thousands of women and girls access to sanitary pads.
-Since the beginning we’ve reached over 17,000 women and girls in Sierra Leone and Uganda.
+We’ve rebuilt school classrooms and toilets, empowered thousands of girls and young women with training on entrepreneurship and life skills, supported 425 girls with education scholarships, and educated thousands of women and girls on menstrual health and hygiene, as well as WASH.
+We’ve now reached over 29,462 women and girls in Sierra Leone and Uganda.

 BUT WE’RE NOT NEARLY DONE YET.

 We’re on a mission to educate 1 million girls – and we want you to join us.